AncaColacel/TEMA1_ISC/README.md

    Dau cat pe fisier si obtin:

    ```
-   Here's more hints: - No ideas?
-Try to ltrace the setuid binaries! - Try to find the hidden config directory ;)  - How does that custom sudo binary match the allowed command?
+   Here's more hints:
+   - No ideas?
+Try to ltrace the setuid binaries!
+   - Try to find the hidden config directory ;)
+   - How does that custom sudo binary match the allowed command?
 How about its
     arguments?
   - You can add scripts to the same dir as sudo-permitted ones, but you cannot
-    delete/modify them due to sticky bit :P```
+    delete/modify them due to sticky bit :P

+    ```